 The diet benefits the brain, too.
 The brain requires a lot of energy to keep pushing sodium out of cells and pulling potassium into them.
 The Ketogenic diet benefits the brain by increasing the body’s circulation of ketones.

 This results in better and stronger fuel to be pumped to the brain, which makes for improved focus and energy.
-It also serves for prevention and treatment for neurological disorders.
+It also serves for the prevention and treatment of neurological disorders.